TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 * The interactive shell omits the traceback header line for some :exc:`SyntaxError`\ s.
-But doctest uses the traceback header line to distinguish exceptions from non-exceptions.
+But doctest uses the traceback header line to distinguish exceptions kutoka non-exceptions.
 So in the rare case where you need to test a :exc:`SyntaxError` that omits the traceback header, you will need to manually add the traceback header line to your test example.